-As an attempt to foster my relationship with soil and her immediate environment, Maria Roy Deulofeu decided to embark on an archaeological mission in her own garden.
-Through excavation, she identified and collected different types of soils, artefacts and eco facts that she categorised based on the geological strata at which they were found.
-With the excavated material she created a collection of decorative vases and used the found artefacts to ornament the surfaces.
+As an attempt to foster our relationship with soil and her immediate environment, Maria Roy Deulofeu decided to embark on an archaeological mission in her own garden.
+Through excavation, she identified and collected different types of soils, artefacts and 'ecofacts' that she categorised based on the geological strata at which they were found.
+With the excavated material she created a collection of decorative vases incorporating the found artefacts as ornamentation on the surface.

 1. Processing earth into clay material to build ceramics.

-Sieve the earth collected in a big sieve with fine mesh.
-Then, let the cleaned earth to rest over a day.
-After, remove the water that remained separate from the particles of clay, silt and sand.
-Finally, let rest this mixture on top of plaster or wooden base until it gets a more solid texture that you can work with.
+Sieve the earth collected into a big sieve with a fine mesh.
+Then, let the cleaned earth rest for a day.
+After this remove the water that remained separate from the particles of clay, silt and sand.
+Finally, let the mixture rest on top of a plaster or wooden base until it becomes a more solid texture that you can work with.

 Information submitted by the maker and edited by the Future Materials Bank.